-Students who complete their Eastern Arizona College Associate of Arts, Associate of General Studies, Associate of Science, or Associate of Business degree will have met the BYU-Hawaii general education (GE) requirements except for the Interdesciplinary Studies course.
-EAC students are encouraged to complete their associate degree, with course grades of "C" or better, before transferring to BYU-Hawaii to ensure the smoothest transfer process.
+Students attending Eastern Arizona College who complete their Associate of Arts, Associate of General Studies, Associate of Science, or Associate of Business degree will have met the BYU-Hawaii general education (GE) requirements with the exception of the Interdisciplinary Studies course.
+EAC students are encouraged to complete their associate degree, with course grades of "C" or better, prior to transferring to BYU-Hawaii to ensure the smoothest transfer process.